tivereidoro/tivereidoro/README.md

 - 📫 You can reach me via dee-hem:  @tivereidoro  on all socials.

-- ⚡ Fun fact: just breathe .. :relaxed:
+- ⚡ Fun fact: just breathe .. :relieved:

 Looking Forward to meeting you!